Media watchdog warns India over spike in journos’ killings in first Incident Report

 “As a result, the Abuses and Environment indicators, which contribute to the country’s evaluation for the Index, show a negative trend and point to another decline in its ranking in the 2019 edition unless the authorities take steps to rectify the situation,” it said.

-On July 3, RSF wrote to telling him that the first Incident Report had been issued in relation to press freedom in the country, the said in a statement.
+On July 3, RSF secretary-general Christophe Deloire wrote to Prime Minister Narendra Modi telling him that the first Incident Report had been issued in relation to press freedom in the country, the media watchdog said in a statement.

-On June 14, Shujaat Bukhari, of the renowned Kashmir-based newspaper ‘Rising Kashmir’, was shot dead as he left his office in
+On June 14, Shujaat Bukhari, editor of the renowned Kashmir-based newspaper ‘Rising Kashmir’, was shot dead as he left his office in Srinagar.

-Sandeep Sharma, who had been investigating illegal sand mining, was crushed to death by a garbage truck in on March 26.
+Sandeep Sharma, who had been investigating illegal sand mining, was crushed to death by a garbage truck in Madhya Pradesh on March 26.

-A day earlier, two other journalists, and Vijay Singh, subeditors with the daily ‘Dainik Bhaskar’, were deliberately run over and killed by an SUV in Bihar, the statement said.
+A day earlier, two other journalists, Navin Nischal and Vijay Singh, subeditors with the daily ‘Dainik Bhaskar’, were deliberately run over and killed by an SUV in Bihar, the statement said.

-This kind of intimidation, which affects journalists expressing even the mildest criticism of the current government, creates a harsh climate of self-and even propaganda, it said.
+This kind of intimidation, which affects journalists expressing even the mildest criticism of the current government, creates a harsh climate of self-censorship and even propaganda, it said.

-The RSF said it was introducing the ‘Incident Report’ procedure for cases where it has observed a deterioration in one or more of the indicators used to determine the positions of the 180 countries ranked in the Index.
+The RSF said it was introducing the ‘Incident Report’ procedure for cases where it has observed a deterioration in one or more of the indicators used to determine the positions of the 180 countries ranked in the World Press Freedom Index.